SunsetFi/simply-openapi/readme.md

 Of particular note, if you plan on handling the response completely, ensure your method returns either undefined or a promise resolving to undefined.
 Passing results from your handler will be intercepted by handler middleware and interpreted as endpoint results to be sent to the client.

-All default result handlers in SEC interpret an undefined result to mean that the response was already handled and no further work is needed.
+All default result handlers in SOC interpret an undefined result to mean that the response was already handled and no further work is needed.
 However, there is a safty fallback in place where if a function returns undefined, the very last handler middleware will ensure that res.headersSent is true.
 If not, it will throw an error.
 This is to guard against accidentally not sending any response at all and leaving the request hanging.
 If this behavior is undesired, pass `ensureResponsesHandled: false` to the createRouterFromSpec function options.